bigezwest/SwiftfulSourceControl/SwiftfulSourceControl/Documentation/GitReference.md

  Pull = Fetch remote commits to local repo
- Branch = Create a new copy from a specified repo Merge = Move Branch changes into another Branch
+ Branch = Create a new copy from a specified repo Merge = Move Branch changes into another Branch Rebase = Move one Branch on top of another Branch Cherry Picking = Duplicating (copying) one commit from one branch to another

  ### COMMIT MESSAGES -----------------------------------------------------------